honghaoz/AutoKeyboardScrollView/README.md

 Works with Auto Layout, not tested on frame based code.

 Support iOS7 and above.
-Not tested on iOS6, since iOS6 support autolayout, should work.
+Not tested on iOS6, since iOS6 supports autolayout, should be fine.

 # The MIT License (MIT)